Louis Jourdan: Early life

 Jourdan was born Louis Robert Gendre in Marseille, France, in 1921, one of three sons of Yvonne (née Jourdan) and Henry Gendre, a hotel owner.
 He was educated in France, Turkey, and the UK, and studied acting at the École Dramatique.
 While there, he began acting on the professional stage, where he was brought to the attention of director Marc Allégret, who hired him to work as an assistant camera operator on Entrée des Artistes (The Curtain Rises).
 Allegret then cast Jourdan in what should have been his first movie, Le Corsaire in 1939 opposite Charles Boyer.
 Filming was interrupted by the Second World War and was never resumed.

 World War II

-Jourdan was too young for army service and was hired by Marcel L'Herbier to appear in La Comédie du bonheur (1940) in Rome.
+During the war he was hired by Marcel L'Herbier to appear in La Comédie du bonheur (1940) in Rome.
 He was making Untel Père et Fils in that city when Italy declared war on France.
 He returned to France, and appeared in Premier rendez-vous (1941) with Danielle Darrieux, shot in Paris.
 He spent a year on a work gang.
 Jourdan was ordered to make German propaganda films, which he refused to do, and fled to join his family in unoccupied France.

-There he started making movies again, ten films in two years.
+There, he started making movies again, ten films in two years.
 They included several for Allegret: Parade en sept nuits (1941); L'Arlésienne (1942) with Raimu, The Beautiful Adventure (1942); Les Petites du quai aux fleurs (1944); Twilight (1944).
 He was in The Heart of a Nation (1943) with Raimu; La Vie de Bohème (1945).

 His father was arrested by the Gestapo; months later he escaped, and joined the French Resistance, along with his family.
 "I was given work to do and I did it", said Jourdan later of his time in the resistance.
 "I worked on illegal leaflets, helping to print and distribute them."
-After the liberation of France in 1945, he returned to Paris with his childhood sweetheart, Berthe Frédérique (nicknamed "Quique").
-They married in 1946.
+After the liberation of France in 1945, he returned to Paris with his childhood sweetheart, Berthe Frédérique Takar (nicknamed "Quique").
+They married in Paris on 11 March 1946.

 Hollywood career

 David O. Selznick

 Cited by author James McKay as the "epitome of the suave Continental", Jourdan was spotted in a French film by a talent scout working for David O. Selznick, who offered the actor a contract in March 1946.

 His first American film was The Paradine Case (1947) starring Gregory Peck.
 The movie is a drama directed by Alfred Hitchcock, who did not want Jourdan cast as the valet in the film.
 He appeared in a theatre production of Ghosts in Los Angeles.
 Jourdan frequently argued with Selznick, who put him on suspension a number of times for refusing roles.
 Selznick announced Jourdan and Alida Valli for Rupert of Hentzau but the film was not made.
 Neither was Trilby which Selznick said Jourdan would appear in with Valli and Rossano Brazzi or If This Be My Heart with Valli and Robert Mitchum.